abhijeetk/af-binder/doc/afb-events-guide.md

 the event until it unsubscribes or disconnects.
 The
 ***afb\_req\_subscribe*** function will fail if the client connection is weak: if the request comes from a HTTP link.
 To receive signals, the client must be connected.
 The AGL framework allows connections using WebSocket.

-The name of the event is either a well known name or an ad hoc name forged for the usecase.
+The name of the event is either a well known name or an ad hoc name forged for the use case.

 Let's see a basic example: client A expects to receive the speed in km/h every second while client B expects the speed in mph twice a second.
 In